-2022

-Share E Imployee

-] premium sto ck options Others Total

-At January 1 \$ 102,340 \$ 25,561 \$ 2,795 \$ 130,696

-Share-based payments ( 1,380) 7,064 - 5,684

-Employee stock options forfeited 1,068 ( 1,068) - -

-Overdue dividends unclaimed by 101 101

-shareholders - - 131 131

-At December 31 \$ 102,028 \$ 31,557 \$ 2,926 \$ 136,511
+2022 Share premium Employee stock options Others Total At January 1 \$ 102,340 \$ 25,561 \$ 2,795 \$ 130,696 Share-based payments (1,380) 7,064 - 5,684 Employee stock options forfeited 1,068 (1,068) - - Overdue dividends unclaimed by shareholders 131 131 At December 31 \$ 102,028 \$ 31,557 \$ 2,926 \$ 136,511

-2021 21 21

-Share E Imployee

-premium sto ck options Others Total

-At January 1 \$ 110,454 \$ 14,694 \$ 2,462 \$ 127,610

-Capital surplus used to cover

-accumulated deficit ( 4,952) - - ( 4,952)

-Share-based payments ( 3,162) 10,867 - 7,705

-Overdue dividends reclaimed by

-shareholders - - ( 21) ( 21)

-Overdue dividends unclaimed by

-shareholders - - 337 337

-Others - - 17 17

-At December 31 \$ 102,340 \$ 25,561 \$ 2,795 \$ 130,696

-(13) Retained earnings (accumulated deficit)
+(14) Retained earnings (accumulated deficit)

 - A. The current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve.
 After that, special reserve shall be set aside or reversed in accordance with the related laws or the regulations made by the Competent Authority.
 The remainder, if any, along with the unappropriated earnings of prior years and current adjustments on unappropriated earnings shall be proposed by the Board of Directors based on actual needs.
 While, the appropriation of earnings shall be resolved by the shareholders if earnings are distributed by issuing new shares. - B. If the Company distributed all or partial of appropriate dividend and bonus, capital surplus or the legal reserve in the form of cash, they should be resolved by a majority vote at a meeting of Board of Directors attended by two-third of the total number of the directors, and be reported to the shareholders.
 Abovementioned dividends distribution should consider factors of finance, business and operations to appropriate distributable earnings for the period.
-Cash dividends shall account for at least 10% of the total of cash and stock dividends distributed.

-- C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
+Cash dividends shall account for at least 10% of the total of cash and stock dividends distributed. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
 The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
-When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - E. On August 20, 2021, the shareholders at their annual meeting approved the proposal for the 2020 deficit compensation to cover deficit of \$4,952 by using capital surplus.
-The aforementioned deficit compensation was the same with that proposed by the Board of Directors on March 30, 2021. - F. On June 7, 2022, the shareholders at their annual meeting approved the proposal not to distribute earnings for the year of 2021, since the Company had an accumulated deficit.
-The aforementioned deficit compensation was the same with that proposed by the Board of Directors on March 9, 2022. - G. On March 9, 2023, the Board of Directors resolved not to distribute earnings for the year of 2022, since the Company had an accumulated deficit.
+When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - E. On May 30, 2023, the shareholders at their annual meeting approved the deficit compensation for 2022.
+Since the Company had an accumulated deficit, there was no distributable retained earnings.
+The aforementioned deficit compensation was the same with that proposed by the Board of Directors on March 9, 2023.

+F. On March 11, 2024, the Board of Directors resolved not to distribute earnings for the year of 2023, since the Company had an accumulated deficit.